Posted in:

 You can invest or save your allowance in as many different types of ISAs as you like, but only in one of each type each tax year.

-This means you can put £10,000 of your £20,000 ISA limit in a stocks and shares ISA and £10,000 in a cash ISA, but not split this across two different stocks and shares ISAs.
+This means you can put £10,000 of your £20,000 ISA limit in a stocks and shares ISA and £10,000 in a cash ISA, but you cannot split this between two different stocks and shares ISAs.

 If you’ve already started investing in a stocks and shares ISA in a tax year but want to move, you can transfer your ISA to a different provider, but this will close your original ISA account.

-The ISA allowance is £20,000 for the 2022/23 tax year.
+The ISA allowance is the maximum amount you can contribute to all ISAs in any one tax year.
+For the 2023 – 2024 tax year, the allowance is £20,000.
 This means you can invest up to £20,000 in your ISA, and any returns on this money will be tax-free.
-Remember, you can spread your £20,000 allowance across a mixture of different ISA types.
+Remember, you can spread your £20,000 allowance across the various ISA types.

 When investing in an ISA, you have two options: use it or lose it.
-If you don’t invest as much of your £20,000 ISA allowance as you can before the new tax year on 6 April 2023, you’ll lose any unused allowance.
+You’ll lose any unused allowance if you don’t invest all of your £20,000 ISA allowance before the new tax year on 6 April 2024.
 This can make a real difference over the long term.

 The most significant ISA rule change came in 2014 when restrictions on how much to invest in an ISA were relaxed.
-Since then, Brits can split their ISA allowance in the best way for them.
+Since then, Brits can split their ISA allowance as they see fit.

-The 2022/23 tax year deadline is midnight on 5 April 2023.
+As previously mentioned, the answer to “How much can you put in an ISA in the 2023/2024 tax year” is £20,000.
+The tax year ISA deadline is midnight on 5 April 2024.
 As the ISA allowance does not roll over, your money needs to be in your ISA account by this cut-off, or you will lose your ISA allowance for that tax year.

 The annual ISA allowance is set by tax year, so you have from 6 April to 5 April the following year to invest your £20,000 ISA allowance.